Now I know the lockdown hasn’t completely ended but wow, what a bitch slap from 2020.

 I really adored this guy but I couldn’t be vulnerable enough to admit it and let him know.
 Also, because of past hurts, it was easier to start a fight rather than wear my heart on my sleeve.
 I now know what I want and learning to articulate it.
 Besides our little drama, it’s been such a pleasure to watch his growth in his career.
 I gained a great friend in him (again) after the storm calmed down.

-I remember one of my life coaches warning us last year that 2020 was gonna be a life-changing year, of course we thought that means we would get married, all the money would follow us like Davido sang, #NewYearNewMe.
+I remember one of my life coaches warning us last year that 2020 was gonna be a life-changing year.
+Of course, we thought that meant we would get married, all the money would follow us like Davido sang, #NewYearNewMe.
 What she really meant was that everything we are avoiding would come back to make sure we face it and deal with it.
 If you were not taking care of your health, it would show.
 If you are too scared to love again, it would show.
 If you’re neglecting yourself and putting others first, it would show.
 We would be forced to keep still and deal with it all.

 Creatively, this lockdown time was the most creative I’ve been in a while.
 Guys, I’m a Tik Tok celebrity with 142 followers.
 Lol.
 I’ve created content I’ve been too scared to create and release and I’ve improved my video editing skills.
 I’ve learned to create from an authentic and raw state and it has been good for me.
 I trust myself (and my ideas) again.